What Is Bot Spam and How to Prevent It on Your Website

 We audit plugins to prevent vulnerabilities

 Want to make sure your new website is spam-proof from the start?
-Check out our MVP Website guide to launch smart and secure.
+Check out our MVP Website guide.

 Final Thoughts: Build Without Fear

-Bot spam is not just a technical annoyance.
-It affects your search engine rankings, your site’s reputation, and your visitors’ safety.
-Thankfully, with the right strategy, you can defend your site and your users.
+Bot spam affects your search engine rankings, your site’s reputation, and visitor safety.
+With the right strategy, you can defend your site and your users.

 Need help building a secure, spam-free website?

-Contact Align and let’s create a website you can grow with confidence — without the fear of being spammed.
+Contact Align to build with confidence — without fear of spam.